What is the difference between Strengths and Competencies?

 Not necessarily.
 A high score indicates potential, but optimizing strengths requires awareness and effort.
 Some people may not fully utilize their strengths due to a lack of awareness or investment in development.

-Can I have a strength I’m not good at?
+Is it possible that I might have a strength that I am not good at?

 What do low or high scores indicate?